 Managing Authority Records in the MD Editor

 The MD Editor provides catalogers with quick navigation to the authority records (for preferred/nonpreferred headings) that are associated with a bibliographic record that is being edited using the Alma MD Editor.
 To quickly navigate to authority headings records, use F3 or the Alt+F3 key combination.
 These two options can be used interchangeably but present the information in a different manner.
 In general, wherever you see F3 referenced, you can also use Alt+F3.
-See Using Alt+F3 for an explanation of the Alt+F3 functionality.
+See Using F3 for more information.

 For additional information about working with authority records, see: